 2a.
-If you plan to use the widefield microscope (regular Axio Observer 7) switch on X-Cite lamp (2), Zeiss camera (3).
+If you plan to use the widefield microscope (regular Axio Observer 7) continue with (3A).

 2b.
-Alternatively, if you plan to use Aurox spinning disk, switch on the socket for Aurox extension cord (5).
+Alternatively, if you plan to use Aurox spinning disk, switch on Aurox extension cord instead (3B).

-3. Optionally (if you plan to use it) switch on the sockets for heating unit and temperature control extension cord (6).
+3. Optionally (if you plan to use it) switch on the extension cord for heating unit and temperature control (TC).
 Check if the sockets on the extension cord are on (the extension cord is located on the left-hand side of the optical table support).

 You will be prompted to start microscope stage calibration.

 sure the stage is empty and objective is lowered

 down to avoid the risk of a mechanical collision.

 1. Make sure you have saved your data and turn off ZEN or Visionary software.